-JavaMail API is intended to perform the following functions, which comprise the standard Mail handling process for a typical client application:
+The JavaMail API is intended to perform the following functions, which comprise the standard Mail handling process for a typical client application:

 - Create a Mail Message consisting of a collection of header attributes and a block of data of some known data type, as specified in the Content-Type header field.
 JavaMail uses the Part interface and the Message class to define a mail message.
-It uses the JAC-defined DataHandler object to contain data placed into the message. - Create a session object, which identifies the user, controls access to the User Store, and maintains the network interface.
-JavaMail uses a Session object to handle an interactive mail session.
-Session also calls the Transport factory and the Store factory.
-The Transport factory automatically retrieves the Transport object that can handle both the Message type and the Network transport protocol, and returns that Transport object to the Session object.
-The Store factory returns a Store object which conforms to the access protocol required by the message.
+It uses the JAF-defined DataHandler object to contain data placed into the message. - Create a session object, which authenticates the user, and controls access to the message store and transport.